abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_get_bus_polarity()
 ```
-Get the polarity of the pins on the bus
+Get the polarity of the pins on the bus.
 **Returns:** *(uint16_t)* 16-bit number 0 to 65535 (0xFFFF).
 For each bit 0 = same logic state of the input pin, 1 = inverted logic state of the input pin
 ___
 ```
 io_mirror_interrupts(uint8_t value)
 ```
-Sets whether the interrupt pins INT A and INT B are independently connected to each port or internally connected together
+Sets whether the interrupt pins INT A and INT B are independently connected to each port or internally connected.
 **Parameters:**
 value *(uint8_t)*: 1 = The INT pins are internally connected, 0 = The INT pins are not connected.
-INT A is associated with PortA and INT B is associated with PortB
+INT A is associated with Port A and INT B is associated with Port B.
 **Returns:** null
 ___
 ```
 io_set_interrupt_polarity(uint8_t value)
 ```
-Sets the polarity of the INT output pins
+Sets the polarity of the INT output pins.
 **Parameters:**
 value *(uint8_t)*: 0 = Active Low, 1 = Active High
 **Returns:** null